|ACLU is still obsessed with civil liberties|

 Watch for deceitful police unions and opportunistic politicians who trade on racist fears of the other.

-From a liberal Madison, Wisconsin Mayor Paul Soglin to a more crass racist like Wisconsin legislative Republicans and Scott Walker, the culture is ripe for exploitation.
+From liberal and rightwing municipalities to a more crass racist like Wisconsin legislative Republicans and Scott Walker, the culture is ripe for exploitation.

 Joe Robinson has a killer piece in the Wisconsin State Journal entitled "Why I won't bring my black sons to Madison.," Jesse Opoien in the Capital Times has a must-read on Wisconsin Republicans' newest taunt to black folks by the introduction of legislation, Blue Lives Matter.